Personages of Fame & Infamy

 Chaotic-Evil Human Warrior

-The only child of Baron Rufus of Port Grazia is the Lady Tempest, who was allegedly born the bastard child of Rufus and a favourite serving wench.
+The only child of Baron Rufus of Port Grazia is the Lady Tempest, who was allegedly born the lust-child of Rufus and the commander of his guards.
 She was cared for by her father but ran away from home in her teens.
 A decade later she returned from obscurity as a pirate admiral holding sway over a small but growing fleet of vassal pirate ships - The Crossed Blades.
+Her self-regard even extends to having the figurehead of her flagship carved in her own likeness.
 Tempest has all the ambition of her father but none of his tact.
 Rufus is wary of her capricious nature but nonetheless dotes on her and as a result the Grazia Navy is under secret instructions to let all ships under her command pass unhindered.

 Neutral Human Bard